compciv/show-me-earthquakes/README.md

 ### Seeing a webpage

 Ultimately, your project will respond to a __publish__ command that will behave similarly to this demo project.
-But see if it works for you in the demo project:
+But see if it works for you in the demo project.
+First you have to run `python woz.py` and run the following two commands:

+- `bootstrap`
+- `wrangle`

+Then run it again, but run the `publish` command:

 ![img](sample-data/assets/hello-nic-cage.gif)